kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 array

-one of the most annoying things with promises is that it's kind of difficult to share result values between multiple steps in the promise chain;
+one of the most annoying things with `Promise`s is that it's kind of difficult to share result values between multiple steps in the `Promise` chain;
 but
 async/await solves this problem really nicely

 the code on the right is what
-this would look like if we wrote it with just regular promises, and as you can see there's a lot more code and a lot more complexity there;
+this would look like if we wrote it with just regular `Promise`s, and as you can see there's a lot more code and a lot more complexity there;
 now if you're already a